thapapradeep884/week-5/README.md

 ![image](https://github.com/thapapradeep884/IMAGE/blob/main/20.PNG)

-This declares that when the package's code is executed, rclpy and std msgs are required.
+This states that rclpy and std msgs are necessary for the package's code to run.

-Ensure that the file is saved.
+Make care to save the file.

 ## 2.2 Add an entry point

-Check out the setup.py file.
-Make sure to match the maintainer, maintainer email, description, and license columns to your package.xml once more:
+Take a look at setup.py.
+Make sure to check your package.xml one more time to make sure the maintainer, maintainer email, description, and license columns match:
 ```
 maintainer='YourName',
 maintainer_email='you@email.com',
 description='Examples of minimal publisher/subscriber using rclpy',
 license='Apache License 2.0',
 ```
-Within the console scripts brackets of the entry points field, add the following line:
+Add the next line to the entry points field between the console scripts brackets:
 ```
 entry_points={
         'console_scripts': [